Skip to content

 Regulation

-Module A (Internal Production Control) is the EU conformity assessment procedure where the manufacturer independently verifies product compliance with applicable directives and issues the EU Declaration of Conformity — the legal foundation of self-declaration and CE marking for most hardware products.
+EU assessment procedure where manufacturers self-verify and issue the Declaration of Conformity — the legal basis of CE marking for most hardware products.

 N